-The large swings in flow rates from March 2020 through August 2020 resulted in large movements in the flow steady-state UPOP, LFPR and EPOP ratio.
+The large swings in flow rates from March 2020 through August 2020 resulted in large movements in the flow steady-state unemployment-to-population (UPOP), LFPR, and EPOP ratio.
 While there were economically significant differences between flow steady-state and actual values of these stocks in the historical data, these deviations never have been as large as during the COVID-19 Recession.
-Chart 14 plots the actual and flow steady-state values for these three respective stocks.
-The chart reveals that the pandemic had an especially large effect on labor supply.
-Panel B of Chart 14 shows that if workers continued to flow between labor market states at the rates they did at the onset of the pandemic, the participation rate would have settled down at its April 2020 flow steady-state, $\overline{LFPR}t$ , value of 29.6%.
-The actual participation rate reached a low of 60.2% in April 2020, 3.2 percentage points lower than in February 2020.
-The flow steady-state LFPR rebounded in May and June 2020, peaking at 69.1% as workers re-entered the labor force when the economy partially reopened.
+Figure 15 plots the actual and flow steady-state values for these three respective stocks.
+The figure reveals that the pandemic had an especially large effect on labor supply.
+Panel (b) of Figure 15 shows that if workers continued to flow between labor market states at the rates they did at the onset of the pandemic, the participation rate would have settled down at its April 2020 flow steady-state, \overline{LFPR}t , value of 29.6 percent.
+The actual participation rate reached a low of 60.2 percent in April 2020, 3.2 percentage points lower than in February 2020.
+The flow steady-state LFPR rebounded in May and June 2020, peaking at 69.1 percent as workers re-entered the labor force when the economy partially reopened.